Self-reflection

-Self-reflection is the ability to witness and evaluate our own cognitive, emotional, and behavioural processes.
-In psychology, other terms used for this self-observation include 'reflective awareness', and 'reflective consciousness', which originate from the work of William James.
+Self-reflection is the ability to witness and evaluate one's own cognitive, emotional, and behavioural processes.
+In psychology, other terms used for this self-observation include "reflective awareness" and "reflective consciousness", which originate from the work of William James.

 Self-reflection depends upon a range of functions, including introspection and metacognition, which develop from infancy through adolescence, affecting how individuals interact with others, and make decisions.

-Self-reflection is related to the philosophy of consciousness, the topic of awareness, consciousness in general, and the philosophy of mind.
+Self-reflection is related to the philosophy of consciousness, the topic of awareness, and the philosophy of mind.

 The concept of self-reflection is ancient.
-For example, more than 3,000 years ago, "Know thyself" was the first of three Delphic maxims inscribed in the forecourt of the Temple of Apollo at Delphi.
+More than 3,000 years ago, "Know thyself" was the first of three Delphic maxims inscribed in the forecourt of the Temple of Apollo at Delphi.
 It is also considered a form of thought that generates new meaning and an opportunity to engage with what seemingly appears incongruous.

 History

 Early writings

 Notions about the status of humanity may be revealed by the etymology of ancient words for humans.
 Latin homo (PIE *dʰǵʰm̥mō) means "of the earth, earthling", probably in opposition to "celestial" beings.
 Greek ἂνθρωπος (mycenaean *Anthropos) means "low-eyed", again probably contrasting with a divine perspective.